First Nations and Métis Records

 - Campbell Innes fonds

 - Saskatchewan, Department of Natural Resources

-- Canada, Dept. of Indian and Northern Affairs fonds
+- Canadian Dept. of Indian & Northern Affairs fonds

 - Oral History collection

-When using this database to search for microfilmed materials in the Red and Black Series, be sure to take notes on the volume number, file number and microfilm reel numbers for any materials from this collection that you wish to view.
-You may then request the microfilm reels that you need through the interlibrary loans department at your local library.
-Microfilm copies of RG 10 and RG 15 materials are also available at numerous institutions across Canada, and some of these films are available in the following Saskatchewan facilities:
+When using this database to search for microfilmed materials in the Red and Black Series, be sure to take note of the volume number, file number, and microfilm reel numbers for any materials that you wish to view.

-- The Provincial Archives' Regina office has the following microfilm reels from the RG 10 Black Series:
+The Provincial Archives of Saskatchewan has the following microfilm reels from the RG 10 Black Series:

 - C-10098 to C-10187